filipw/intro-to-qc-with-qsharp-book/README.md

 Can be replaced with `MeasureEachZ` or a manual measurement loop.

-### `LittleEndian` type missing
+### `LittleEndian` and `BigEndian` types missing

-Wherever needed, we can now just pass qubit array in little-endian format instead.
+Wherever needed, we can now just pass qubit array in little-endian or big-endian format instead - ideally with the ordering explained in comments when necessary.

 ### MeasureInteger